Alan-Nixon/util-functions-nodejs/Readme.md

 util functions provides you functions that helps you to do functionality in your project

-correct format of using the package
+correct format of using the package, you cannot destructure the functions

 ### Correct Format

 ![Correct Format](https://res.cloudinary.com/dyh7c1wtm/image/upload/v1723738938/crct_ad6khn.png)

 ### Incorrect Format

 ![Incorrect Format](https://res.cloudinary.com/dyh7c1wtm/image/upload/v1723738938/notCrct_xvmfwe.png)

 functions are :